suresh-solomon/notes/k3s-setup/azuread-kubctl.md

 3. Create another new app registration

-az ad app create --display-name k3slabAuth2
+az ad app create --display-name kubectl
  Go to the API Permissions tab, click Add a permission.
  Pick the My APIs.